-In order to make progress a child may only require differentiation of the plans for the whole class.
+To make progress, a child may only require differentiation of the plans for the whole class.
 The differentiation may involve modifying learning objectives, teaching styles and access strategies.
 Under these circumstances, a child's needs will be provided for within the whole class planning frameworks and individual target setting.
 Differentiation and targeted next steps will be recorded in the daily planning by the class teacher.